-Celebrate spring with this adorable Peeps stamp Easter bunny art project is a fun way to celebrate spring.
+Celebrate spring with this adorable Peeps stamp Easter bunny art project.
 It’s a popular candy that you either hate or love.
 I thought it would be a great idea to use the leftover candy to create a fun activity for my boys.
 You can create spring decor with the painting or a card to send to a loved one.
 This is an easy activity for kids and the results will be unique with each child.
 Have fun using the Peeps as stamp to create adorable artwork as a family.

 Want to see more adorable Easter crafts and activities?
 Make sure to subscribe via E-mail to stay updated on the latest posts.
 Also, you can follow me on Facebook, Instagram and Pinterest for more amazing content.
 This post contains affiliate links.
 As an Amazon Associate I’ll earn a commission, at no additional cost to you.
 This only applies if you click through and make a purchase.
 Thank you for your support!